Raxelgrande/awesome-touhou/README.md

 - [Official Material](#official-material)

 ### Official Material
-*Collection of everything officially made or licensed by ©上海アリス幻樂団 (Team Shanghai Alice)*
+*Collection of everything officially made or licensed by ©上海アリス幻樂団 (Team Shanghai Alice) that counts as an integral part of Touhou (not including Fangames with official licensing)*

 Name | Description | Author
 ---- | ----------- | ------
+[東方Project News](https://touhou-project.news/) | Touhou Yomoya News, your official website for getting Touhou news. | Team Shanghai Alice (ZUN), ©東方よもやま委員会
-[東方花映塚 ～ Phantasmagoria of Flower View.](https://store.steampowered.com/app/1420810/__Phantasmagoria_of_Flower_View/) | Ninth entry in the shoot 'em up series, Touhou Project.
+[東方花映塚 ～ Phantasmagoria of Flower View.](https://store.steampowered.com/app/1420810/__Phantasmagoria_of_Flower_View/) | 9th entry in the shoot 'em up series, Touhou Project.
 Featuring 16 playable characters in a split screen versus mode, with singleplayer and multiplayer support. | Team Shanghai Alice (ZUN)
+[東方文花帖 ～ Shoot the Bullet.](https://store.steampowered.com/app/1420650/__Shoot_the_Bullet/) | 9.5th entry in the shoot 'em up series, Touhou Project.
+This time featuring Aya Shameimaru (射命丸文), the Tengu photographer as the protagonist.
+In this singleplayer game, you have to use Aya's photography skills to disappear the bullets on screen, in your quest to take nice pictures of the foes of previous games. | Team Shanghai Alice (ZUN)